Comeback Season

 Comeback Season is a 2006 film directed by Bruce McCulloch.
 It stars Ray Liotta as Walter Pearce, a married man who, with the help of local football star Skylar Eckerman (Sipos), tries to win back his wife (Headly) after cheating on her.
 Filming took place in Calgary, Alberta.
-One of the local iconic sites that this movie filmed at was Megatunes Inc, an independent music shop located in uptown Calgary that sold mainly blues and jazz while supporting independent musicians.

 The film premiered at the 2006 Tribeca Film Festival, and released to DVD in the United States on March 27, 2007.